 1. Use A Superfast Secure Hosting

 An eCommerce store mostly holds product images, a lot of text, different plugins, and several other things.
 It means your website gets much heavier when using all these features.
-If you want to not compromise on the speed, you need to get a lightning-fast hosting server.
+If you want to not compromise on speed, you need to get a lightning-fast hosting server.

-Just look at the speed score of our online stores hosted on a fantastic WordPress server!
+Look at the speed score of our online stores hosted on a fantastic WordPress server!

-2. Install Lightweight WooCommerce Theme
+2. Install a Lightweight WooCommerce Theme

 As the speed of your eCommerce website is an essential concern, your theme could be a significant contributor.
 WordPress offers several options for themes, free and paid.
 You’ll have to install the fastest WooCommerce theme to load all your content efficiently.

 When going for a free theme, check out its performance.
 If it doesn’t work, look for a paid one.
 Don’t confuse yourself with free — all startups go for free versions, which work well.
-If you have a high budget working on a big scale, you need a paid version with fast speed.
+If you have a high budget and are working on a big scale, you need a paid version with fast speed.

 Best Divi Woocommerce Features